HEALTH & WELLNESS

 Parents who've struggled to get consistent compliance from picky eaters tend to have an easier time with the gummy format, not because it's medically superior, but because kids who enjoy what they're taking are more likely to take it every day.

-Hiya Kids Daily Multivitamins are chewable tablets.
+Hiya Kids Daily Multivitamins are chewable tablets, similar to SweetTarts candy.
 For some kids, that's completely fine.
 For others, especially picky eaters or kids with sensory issues, a tablet feels more like medicine and might be too chalky.
 Daily battles over vitamins aren't something most parents want to sign up for.

 Neither format is clinically superior to the other.
 But compliance is a real-world factor, and format is one of the biggest drivers of whether a supplement routine actually sticks.